Education > Article > The Gut-Vagina-Bladder-Axis and UTIs

 Urinary Tract Infections: The Problem

-With the growing problem of antibiotic resistance, it is staggering to learn that around one in three women will experience at least one UTI treated with antibiotics by just 24 years of age3.
-With the intervention of UTIs so heavily dependent on antibiotics, complementary solutions with demonstrated efficacy for urinary tract health are a necessity and this is the conclusion of several researchers in the field1,2.
+With the growing problem of antibiotic resistance, it is staggering to learn that around 1 in 3 women will experience at least one UTI treated with antibiotics by just 24 years of age.³ With the treatment of UTIs so heavily dependent on antibiotics, complementary solutions with demonstrated efficacy for urinary tract health are a necessity, as concluded by several researchers in the field ¹ ²

 The Urinary Microbiome